cuff-links/mongo/style/Style-Guidelines.md

 -   Use complete sentences with proper capitalization and punctuation.
 -   Use declarative comments instead of imperatives; i.e. comments should state what the function does.

-    For example, if a function computes the product of two numbers, the comment should state:
+    For example, if a function computes the product of two numbers, the comment might state:

     ``` sourceCode
-    This function computes the product of two floats.
+    This function returns the area of a rectangle with the specified dimensions.
     ```

-    Avoid using the imperative `Compute the product of two floats.`
+    Avoid using the imperative `Compute the product of two floats.` The comment should say what is being achieved, and why, not how it is done.

 -   Every module, class, method, type, or global variable should have a one-line comment of its functionality.
 A method should have a one-line description of what it does, including its input and output.